TophatSynth/medic_backup/Lecture Notes/Week 1/B O N E S.md

 - ![[Pasted image 20250918092835.png]]
 - The cortical bone will align concentrically around the Haversian canals
 	- Not all bone cells are in direct contact to the blood
-	- But each bone cell has projections where it can send signals to neighbouring cells for communication
+	- But each osteocyte has projections where it can send signals to neighbouring cells for communication/substance exchange
 ### Composition
 - The collagen within bones is arranged in a parallel arrangement all throughout both types of bone
 - ![[Pasted image 20250918093339.png]]